|

 Old German name meaning "ancestor."

-Frisian nickname for Germanic names beginning with arn-,
+Frisian pet form of Germanic names beginning with arn-,

 ANSELM: